tmux is a beast of a tool that I found to be indispensable for my personal

 bind-key -T copy-mode-vi y send -X copy-pipe-and-cancel 'pbcopy'

-get around the buffer, v
+get around the buffer, v to enter "Visual" mode, V to enter "Visual-Line"

-to "yank" to the system clipboard.
+mode, and y to "yank" to the system clipboard.

 Note: I use

-to copy to the system clipboard since I am on Mac, so you may have to change this command to your system accordingly.
+pbcopyto copy to the system clipboard since I am on Mac, so you may have to change this command to your system accordingly.

 Making Use of Popup Menus

-command mentioned a lot but I have found these
+usually don't see this tmux command mentioned a lot but I have found these

 popup windows useful in some limited ways, but you could easily tailor them to